opendata-for-all/open-data-chatbot-generator/README.md

 # open-data-chatbot-generator
-A tool to generates chatbots to query Open Data sources
+A tool to generate chatbots to query Open Data sources